Aldon Smith: Pre-draft

 Playing as a defensive end at Missouri, Smith was considered a "DE/OLB prospect" by most NFL scouts and was considered a strong edge run defender as 4–3 end or 3–4 linebacker.
-Many scouts had compared him to DeMarcus Ware.
+Many scouts compared him to DeMarcus Ware.
 Prior to the 2011 NFL draft, Smith was projected to be selected in the mid-late first round by mock draft analysis.